College of Education and Human Development

-Peace Studies at Radford University encompasses the systematic, interdisciplinary study of the causes of conflict and violence, and the conditions for peace.
+Peace Studies at Radford University encompasses the systematic, interdisciplinary study of the causes of conflict & violence and the conditions for peace.
 The challenges of promoting peace, justice, and conflict transformation are addressed from the interpersonal to the international level.
 The program also examines more equitable, cooperative and nonviolent methods to transform unjust, violent or oppressive situations.

 What topics are covered in a peace studies course?

-- Peacemakers such as Mahatma Gandhi, Martin Luther King Jr., Marshall Rosenberg and non-violent communication, Ella Baker, Rigoberto Turn and Colman McCarthy
+- Peacemakers such as Mahatma Gandhi, Martin Luther King Jr., Marshall Rosenberg, and non-violent communication, Ella Baker, Rigoberta Menchu Tum and Colman McCarthy

-- International instutitions such as International Law and the Framework of Peace and Conflict, the United Nations, international military peacekeeping, World Court and the Nobel Peace Prize
+- International institutions such as International Law and the Framework of Peace and Conflict, the United Nations, international military peacekeeping, World Court and the Nobel Peace Prize

 - Religious faiths and the search for peace, also philosophical issues and "just war" theory